All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical trial data and efficacy comparison

 Survodutide remains unavailable for commercial use as it continues through Phase 3 clinical trials.
-Eli Lilly, the manufacturer, has not announced pricing for the investigational medication, though industry analysts expect it will command premium pricing similar to other novel dual-agonist therapies.
+Eli Lilly, the manufacturer, hasn't announced pricing for the investigational medication, though industry analysts expect it will command premium pricing similar to other novel dual-agonist therapies.
 Based on current GLP-1 medication pricing patterns, survodutide could potentially cost $1,500-$2,000 monthly when it reaches market.

 Insurance coverage for survodutide will likely face similar challenges as other weight loss medications, with payers often requiring documented failure of lifestyle interventions and other pharmacological treatments.
 The enhanced efficacy data may support better coverage decisions, but this remains speculative until the medication receives FDA approval and real-world payer negotiations begin.